 Rujing "Stacy" Huang is a scholar, singer-songwriter, composer, and lyricist.

-She is currently a postdoctoral researcher on “Music Cultures & Artificial Intelligence” (as part of the ERC MUSAiC project) at the School of Electrical Engineering and Computer Science at KTH Royal Institute of Technology, Stockholm (via the Speech, Music and Hearing division).
-This year, she is also the co-organizer and judge of AI Song Contest 2021, organized by VPRO International (more info here).
+She is currently a postdoctoral researcher on “Music Cultures & Artificial Intelligence” (as part of the ERC-funded MUSAiC project) at the School of Electrical Engineering and Computer Science at KTH Royal Institute of Technology, Stockholm (via the Speech, Music and Hearing division).
+This year, she is also a co-organizer and jury member of AI Song Contest 2021.

 In 2019, she completed her PhD in Music (Ethnomusicology) from Harvard University, where she was advised by Kay Kaufman Shelemay (primary advisor), Michael Puett, Ingrid Monson, and Alex Rehding.
 Her research crossed boundaries between musicology, music theory and sound studies, as well as early Chinese history and philosophy; other work of hers explored sonic materiality, technology, and the aesthetics of the voice in popular music.

 Her dissertation, titled “‘Sound of Elegance’: Court Music Revival, Ritual, and the Politics of Nationhood in China Today,” examines the twenty-first century revivals of yayue, ritual music historically performed in the courts of ancient and imperial China.
 In this work, she addressed such issues as musical nationalism, exoticism, and ritual and performativity.

 While at Harvard, she had served as a Graduate Student Associate (GSA) at the Fairbank Center for Chinese Studies (and was offered the same position at Harvard's Asia Center).
 She had worked as Dudley Music Fellow, and Director of the Dudley World Music Ensemble.
 Upon graduation, she was nominated as one of the eight Commencement Marshals for the Graduate School of Arts and Sciences for her scholarship and service.